Lezhor/latex-template/README.md

 Use a Github Action to automatically compile the project and upload compiled pdf on your discord channel.

 1. Setup Discord
+    - Choose or create channel, where the pdf should be uploaded regularly
-    - In any Discord Channel you want go to Edit Channel -> Integrations -> Webhooks -> New Webhook
+    - Go to Edit Channel -> Integrations -> Webhooks -> New Webhook
+    - Rename the Webhook to *GitHub* to not get confused
     - Copy the Webhook URL
 2. Create Repository Secret
     - In your GitHub Repo go to Settings -> Secrets and Variables -> Actions -> New Repository Secret